dougrday/frontend-libraries/docs/findings.md

 - ✔ Easy to learn and use
 - ✔ Powerful and customizable
 - ✔ Performant and fast
+- ✔ Hooks are very powerful

 Cons

+- ❌ Virtual DOM makes using Web Components difficult
 - ❌ JSX is required for a decent developer experience
-- ❌ Virtual DOM makes using Web Components difficult
-- ❌ Integrating with RxJS isn't out-of-the-box
-- ❌ Poorer performance than Svelte
+- ❌ Hooks aren't easy for new developers to understand

 ### Svelte